 A problem often faced by dynamic models with production is low riskiness of firm cash flows.
 Firms respond to bad news about future productivity (concerning its mean, its riskiness, or both) by cutting investment, and increasing dividends.
 This makes firm equity a hedge and decreases both the equity premium and return volatility.
-To produce reasonable values, models that focus on investment assume counterfactually high leverage (Gourio (2012)), or assume that stocks are
+To produce reasonable values, models that focus on investment assume counterfactually high leverage (Gourio (2012)), or assume that stocks are something other than the dividend claim (Croce (2014)).
+Our model is also one of investment; posting a vacancy implies an investment in hiring.
+However, we are able to match the equity premium and return volatility without the use of leverage.
+One reason for this is the relative insensitivity of wages to labor market conditions.
+Another reason is that our model is one where

-&lt;sup>21Lemmon, Roberts, and Zender (2008) report an average market leverage ratio of 28% among U.S. firms from 1965 to 2003.
+&lt;sup>19Lemmon, Roberts, and Zender (2008) report an average market leverage ratio of 28% among U.S. firms from 1965 to 2003.
 Accordingly, the unlevered equity premium is calculated multiplying stock returns by 0.72.

-&lt;sup>22The population equity premium generated by the model is even higher: 13.3%.
+$^{20}$ The population equity premium generated by the model is even higher: 13.3%.
 This higher value reflects the fact that samples that contain disasters have higher disaster probabilities, and hence higher risk premia.
 Because of the noise induced by disasters, this value is difficult to compare to any one historical sample.

-$^{23}$ In periods with disasters, returns will be volatile because cash flows are volatile.
+&lt;sup>21In periods with disasters, returns will be volatile because cash flows are volatile.
 In our model, the population value for return volatility is 40% per annum.